 Thank you for your interest in arranging tours through the office of Congresswoman Mimi Walters.
-Due to the Presidential Inauguration, our office has received a much higher number of requests than normal.
 We are processing tours in the order in which they were received and appreciate your patience as we respond to your request.

 All reservations are provided to constituents on a first-come, first-served basis.
 Due to the large number of visitors in Washington, please make your requests as early as possible in order to maximize your chances of acceptance.
 It is preferred that all requests are made at least 3 weeks in advanced, and the National Archives requires at least 6 weeks prior notice before traveling.
 For information on sightseeing and attractions, please visit the Washington, DC Tourism Information page.
 Please note the following when submitting your tour requests to the office of Congresswoman Walters:

 - Our office requires that you only list full days you are available for tours or indicate what time you are available on arrival days.

 - The White House cannot be requested less than 21 days in advance, and we are unable to make exceptions.